Filled with creamy whipped cream, this homemade chocolate Swiss Cake Roll is just like the one ate as a kid…but better!

-- Remove the plastic wrap from the cake and place on a cooling rack set over a sheet pan.
+- Remove the plastic wrap from the cake and place seam side down on a cooling rack set over a sheet pan.

-- Using a small microwaveable bowl, add chocolate chips and whipping cream.
+- Using a small microwaveable bowl, add chocolate chips and heavy cream.
 Microwave in 20 seconds intervals, stirring after each round, until mixture is smooth.

 - Let stand at room temperature for 5 minutes, or until mixture has thickened slightly but is still pourable.